NSO-developer/ansible-nso-local-install/README.md

 ## Role Variables

-All variables which can be overridden are stored in various files within [defaults/main](defaults/main)
+All variables which can be configured or overridden are stored in various files within [defaults/main](defaults/main)

 ### Setup ([setup.yml](defaults/main/setup.yml))